Treasure Island vs Flamingo: Which Hotel Should You Book in 2026?

 Best rule: if prices are similar, book Flamingo.
 If Treasure Island is meaningfully cheaper and you mainly want a quieter value-focused stay, Treasure Island becomes the better choice.

-Best Pick by Traveler Type
+Best ForBetter Pick

-First-time Vegas visitorFlamingo
+First-time Vegas visitorsFlamingo

-Better locationFlamingo
+Better center-Strip locationFlamingo

-Pool-focused tripFlamingo
+Pool-focused tripsFlamingo

-Classic Vegas feelFlamingo
+Classic Vegas atmosphereFlamingo

-Quieter stayTreasure Island
+Quieter staysTreasure Island

-Simpler value stayTreasure Island
+Simpler value-focused staysTreasure Island

-Best if prices are closeFlamingo
+If prices are closeFlamingo

-Best if Treasure Island is much cheaperTreasure Island
+If Treasure Island is meaningfully cheaperTreasure Island

-Treasure Island and Flamingo Las Vegas are often compared because they offer similar pricing—but they deliver very different experiences depending on location, atmosphere, and overall trip style.
+Treasure Island and Flamingo Las Vegas are often compared because they offer similar pricing — but they deliver very different experiences depending on location, atmosphere, and overall trip style.

 For broader context, see our Where to Stay in Las Vegas guide.